Densely packed particle raft at vertically vibrated air-water interface: Introduction

-Interestingly, the original manuscript by Faraday in 1831~\cite{faraday1830peculiar} was attached to another manuscript discussing patterns formed by a layer of particles on a vibrating plate, which also shows rich phenomena arising from energy transfer via inelastic particle collisions~\cite{Pak1993,melo1994transition,umbanhowar1996localized,rouyer2000velocity,feitosa2002breakdown,deseigne2010collective,scholz2018rotating,zheng2026topological}, such as the formation of subharmonic standing waves~\cite{melo1994transition} and energy localization~\cite{umbanhowar1996localized}.
+Interestingly, Faraday's original 1831 study of vibrated fluid interfaces~\cite{faraday1830peculiar} was attached to a manuscript discussing patterns formed by a layer of particles on a vibrating plate, which also shows rich phenomena arising from energy transfer via inelastic particle collisions~\cite{Pak1993,melo1994transition,umbanhowar1996localized,rouyer2000velocity,feitosa2002breakdown,deseigne2010collective,scholz2018rotating,zheng2026topological}, such as the formation of subharmonic standing waves~\cite{melo1994transition} and energy localization~\cite{umbanhowar1996localized}.
 Here, we combine both systems and consider a dense raft of granular particles on a vertically vibrated air-water interface.
-While the dynamics of Faraday waves on a liquid surface can be described by the incompressible Navier--Stokes equations with associated kinematic boundary conditions~\cite{miles1993faraday,kumar1994parametric,benjamin1954instability}, the addition of a dense layer of particles can induce additional dissipation and elasticity to the interface.
-This setup then leads to two coupled questions of how densely-packed particles influence the wave patterns, and how vertical vibration excites particle dynamics, which can be intriguing when the supposed wavelength approaches the particle size.
+While the dynamics of Faraday waves on a liquid surface can be described by the incompressible Navier--Stokes equations with associated kinematic boundary conditions~\cite{benjamin1954instability,miles1993faraday,kumar1994parametric}, the addition of a dense layer of particles can induce additional dissipation and elasticity in the interface.
+This setup then leads to two coupled questions: how densely packed particles influence the wave patterns, and how vertical vibration excites particle dynamics, which can be intriguing when the supposed wavelength approaches the particle size.

 In this study, we experimentally investigate the pattern formation and particle dynamics of dense granular rafts at a vertically vibrated air-water interface.
-By systematically varying the particle packing fraction, vibration frequency, and amplitude, we identified distinct regimes in raft behaviors including not only the formation of standing waves, but also a glassy regime in which waves disappear and particles exhibit thermal-like dynamics as well as a regime in which a large cavity in the raft develops.
-We then performed quantitative measurements, including the wave dispersion relation, to understand how particle dynamics and particle-fluid interaction influence these observed phenomena.
-Besides implications on relevant real-world systems, the rich physics revealed in our experiments demonstrates that particle rafts can serve as model systems for understanding the implications of complex particle interactions to a variety of problems beyond the elastoplastic behavior of solids.
+By systematically varying the particle packing fraction, vibration frequency, and amplitude, we identify distinct regimes of raft behaviors including not only the formation of standing waves, but also a glassy regime in which waves disappear and particles exhibit thermal-like dynamics, as well as a regime in which a large cavity in the raft develops.
+We then perform quantitative measurements to understand how particle-particle and particle-fluid interactions influence these observed phenomena.
+Aside from relevance to real-world systems, the rich physics revealed in our experiments demonstrates that particle rafts can serve as model systems for understanding the implications of complex particle interactions for a variety of problems beyond the elastoplastic behavior of solids.